charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 Following the end of the last ice age, humans gradually[^1] transitioned from hunter-gatherer societies to sedentary societies dependent on domesticated crops and livestock.
 Centralized food production allowed rapid population growth, as well as greatly increased population density.
 Surplus food (and food storage) freed up resources for specialized roles such as artisans, leaders, scribes, and soldiers.
-Close proximity to livestock is also a vector for new diseases.
+Livestock provided industrial power, mounts for war, and a vector for new human diseases.
 <!-- trade? mostly crops but technology piggybacked -->

 [^1]: The shift from hunter-gatherer society to sedentary food production was accidental, slow, and hungry.
 Archeological records suggest that early food producers ate less and died younger than hunter-gatherers.